Fort Adams |

 Watonwan Post (1863), near South Branch, a military detachment post.
 This may or may not be the same as either Camp Marsh or Camp Wilken (listed below).

-Fort Slocum (aka Hanska Old Fort or Fort Hill), near Hanska, a military fort located at the southeast end of Lake Hanska (Lake Hanska County Park).
+Fort Slocum (2) (aka Fort Hanska), near Hanska, a military fort located on Fort Hill at the southeast end of Lake Hanska (Lake Hanska County Park).

 Sleepy Eye Fort, Sleepy Eye, a civilian fort.